-In addition, initialization of references and constant data members in the constructor is Supported.
+In addition, initialization of references and constant data members in the constructor initializer list is Supported.

 In contrast to normal C++ practice, writing to data members other than initialization of SC\MODULE pointers, signals, or ports of a module from inside the SC\MODULE constructor are Not Supported.
-Overwriting a pointer of SC\MODULE after initialization is Not Supported.
+Overwriting a variable of type pointer to sc\module after initialization is Not Supported.